We’re Hiring!

 Contact

 If interested, please send your resume and cover letter to Jennifer at Jennifer@sixdutchess.com and let us know why you would like to join our team!
-Please indicate whether you are seeking part-time or full-time work.

 Two past or current work references will be requested for serious candidates and a background check will be required for final applicants.
 If your qualifications match what we’re looking for, we will contact you to schedule an interview via Zoom, followed by an on-farm interview and a working trial.